Instagram

-Instagram is a photo and video sharing social networking service owned by American company Meta Platforms.
-The app allows users to upload media that can be edited with filters and organized by hashtags and geographical tagging.
+Instagram is an American photo and short-form video sharing social networking service owned by Meta Platforms.
+It allows users to upload media that can be edited with filters, be organized by hashtags, and be associated with a location via geographical tagging.
 Posts can be shared publicly or with preapproved followers.
-Users can browse other users' content by tag and location, view trending content, like photos, and follow other users to add their content to a personal feed.
+Users can browse other users' content by tags and locations, view trending content, like photos, and follow other users to add their content to a personal feed.
+A Meta-operated image-centric social media platform, it is available on iOS, Android, Windows 10, and the web.
+Users can take photos and edit them using built-in filters and other tools, then share them on other social media platforms like Facebook.
+It supports 33 languages including English, Hindi, Spanish, French, Japanese, and Korean.

 Instagram was originally distinguished by allowing content to be framed only in a square (1:1) aspect ratio of 640 pixels to match the display width of the iPhone at the time.
 In 2015, this restriction was eased with an increase to 1080 pixels.
-It also added messaging features, the ability to include multiple images or videos in a single post, and a Stories feature—similar to its main competitor Snapchat—which allowed users to post their content to a sequential feed, with each post accessible to others for 24 hours.
-As of January 2019, Stories is used by 500 million people daily.
+It also added messaging features, the ability to include multiple images or videos in a single post, and a Stories feature—similar to its main competitor, Snapchat, which allowed users to post their content to a sequential feed, with each post accessible to others for 24 hours.
+As of January 2019, Stories was used by 500 million people daily.